LoveOfTwoGods/Ventis-spouse/README.md

  DONT boop me for INT

  Also an artist~~ Im a digital artist but I draw on the pc and with mouse,so my drawings are not that good...;D I dont care so much tho

+ And my main fandoms are Genshin Impact,Honkai Star Rail,Hazbin Hotel and JSHK !!